drywitte/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
+# Yes, the pot resistance is not so high that there is no voltage at the point of the LED.

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**
+# Change led var to 11.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**
+# analogwrite is on a scale of 0-255 whereas digitalwrite is binary, either on or off.
+This allows analogwrite to effectively supply varying voltage.

 ## Part F. FRANKENLIGHT!!!